MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/physics-interactions.md

 ### Local Physics Scope

 All rigidbodies in the scene hierarchy under this component will not be synced among clients.
-This script should be added to rigidbodies whose position or rotation is set through a visual script or an animation.
+This script should be added to rigidbodies whose positions or rotations are set through a visual script or an animation.

 ![Screen shot of the Local Physics Scope settings in the Inspector.](../../../media/physics-interactions/062-local-physics-scope.png)